DataTalksClub/data-engineering-zoomcamp/cohorts/2023/project.md

 The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.

 Remember that to pass the project, you must evaluate 3 peers.
-If you don't do that, your project can't be considered compelete.
+If you don't do that, your project can't be considered complete.

-You will have two attemps to submit your project.
-If you don't have time to submit your project by the end of attemp #1 (you started the course late, you have vacation plans, life/work got in the way, etc.) or you fail your first attempt, then you will have a second change to submit your project as attempt
+You will have two attempts to submit your project.
+If you don't have time to submit your project by the end of attempt #1 (you started the course late, you have vacation plans, life/work got in the way, etc.) or you fail your first attempt, then you will have a second chance to submit your project as attempt
 #2.

 There are only two attempts.